pylhc/pylhc.github.io/docs/packages/omc3/workflow.md

     --outputdir .
 ```

-Other actions are supported, such as adding noise to the data or averaging across particles.
-To use them, refer to the [converter's API documentation][tbt_converter].

 The converter will create new files with the `.sdds` suffix appended to the original filename.
 In our case, a `trackone.sdds` file will be created.

+!!! tip "Other Uses"
+    The `tbt_converter` provides additional functionality such as adding noise to the provided data or averaging across particles.
+    To use these options, refer to the [converter's API documentation][tbt_converter].

 ## Creating a Model